![]() |

 course is tailored specifically towards pre-nursing students but is also

-relevant to students in related allied health programs. [**
+relevant to students in related allied health programs. [**See

 of vocabulary along with more conceptual-based learning.
 Furthermore, this